-Difference Between Throw vs Throws in Java
+Difference Between Throw and Throws in Java

 What is Throw?

-When we want to handle any exception in our code which is unchecked, we will use throw.
+When we want to handle any exception in our code that is unchecked, we will use throw.
 A throw can be used inside our code to handle exceptions in an explicit manner.
 Remember, we can only handle one type of exception at a time using throw.
 If you want to use for multiple using throw, you need to use throw that many times.

 throw new ArithmeticException();